Rahul7z/Amazon-Project/README.md

 # AWS Data Analytical Platform for the City of Vancouver
 ## Project Overview
 This project focuses on designing and implementing an AWS Data Analytical Platform (DAP) for processing and analyzing business license data in the City of Vancouver.
 The project involves setting up scalable, secure, and efficient data pipelines using AWS services like S3, Glue, IAM, KMS, CloudWatch, and CloudTrail.
-By leveraging these services, the platform handles data ingestion, processing, governance, and real-time monitoring for effective insights.
+The platform uses these services to handle data ingestion, processing, governance, and real-time monitoring for compelling insights.
 ## Objective
 This project aims to design a robust data platform capable of efficiently processing, cleaning, and analyzing business license data for Vancouver, BC.
 This project seeks to explore trends, fees, and the issuance of licenses using AWS services to ensure secure, scalable, and cost-effective operations.
+Objectives
+Data Protection & Governance: Use AWS IAM, KMS, and Glue for access control, encryption, and data governance.
+Data Analysis: Conduct descriptive and diagnostic analysis of business licenses to uncover trends and insights.
+Data Monitoring: Implement cost and performance monitoring using AWS CloudWatch and CloudTrail.
+Performance and Cost Optimization: Achieve operational excellence, security, reliability, and sustainability using AWS services.

 ## Tools and Technologies
 AWS S3: For storing raw, processed, and analyzed data.
 AWS Glue: This is used to create ETL pipelines, transform data, and govern governance.
 AWS Athena: This is used to query and analyze data directly from S3.